Crisis of the Third Century: History

 An invasion of Macedonia and Greece by Goths, who had been displaced from their lands on the Black Sea, was defeated by emperor Claudius II Gothicus at the Battle of Naissus in 268 or 269.
 Historians see this victory as the turning point of the crisis.
 In its aftermath, a series of tough, energetic barracks emperors were able to reassert central authority.
 Further victories by Claudius Gothicus drove back the Alamanni and recovered Hispania from the Gallic Empire.
 He died of the plague in 270 and was succeeded by Aurelian, who had commanded the cavalry at Naissus.
 Aurelian reigned (270–275) through the worst of the crisis, gradually restoring the empire.
-He defeated the Vandals, Visigoths, Palmyrene Empire, and finally the remainder of the Gallic Empire.
+He defeated the Vandals, Goths, Palmyrene Empire, and finally the remainder of the Gallic Empire.
 By late 274, the Roman Empire had been reunited into a single entity.
 However, Aurelian was assassinated in 275, sparking a further series of competing emperors with short reigns.
-The situation did not stabilize until Diocletian, himself a barracks emperor, took power in 284.
+The situation did not stabilize until Diocletian, himself a barracks emperor, reunified the empire in 285.

 More than a century would pass before Rome again lost military ascendancy over its external enemies.
 However, dozens of formerly thriving cities, especially in the Western Empire, had been ruined.
 Their populations dead or dispersed, these cities could not be rebuilt, due to the economic breakdown caused by constant warfare.
 The economy was also crippled by the breakdown in trading networks and the debasement of the currency.
 Major cities and towns, including Rome itself, had not needed fortifications for many centuries, but now surrounded themselves with thick walls.

 Fundamental problems with the empire still remained.
 The right of imperial succession had never been clearly defined, which was a factor in the continuous civil wars as competing factions in the military, Senate, and other parties put forward their favored candidate for emperor.
 The sheer size of the empire, which had been an issue since the late Roman Republic three centuries earlier, continued to make it difficult for a single ruler to effectively counter multiple threats at the same time.
 These continuing problems were addressed by the radical reforms of Diocletian, who broke the cycle of usurpation.
 He began by sharing his rule with a colleague, then formally established the Tetrarchy of four co-emperors in 293.
 However the trend of civil war would continue after the abdication of Diocletian in the Civil wars of the Tetrarchy (306–324) until the rise of Constantine the Great as sole Emperor.
 The empire survived until 476 in the West and until 1453 in the East.